JoseRoca/AfxNova/docs/RichEdit /CTextRange2 Class.md

 Sets the text in this range to that of the specified URL.

 ```
-FUNCTION SetURL (BYREF cbs AS CBSTR) AS HRESULT
+FUNCTION SetURL (BYREF wszUrl AS WSTRING) AS HRESULT
 ```

 | Parameter | Description |